-The Remuneration and Nomination Committee is responsible for advising the Board on the composition of the Board and its committees, evaluating potential Board candidates and advising on their suitability, and ensuring appropriate succession plans are in place.
+The Remuneration and Nomination Committee ('the RNC') is responsible for advising the Board on the composition of the Board and its committees, evaluating potential Board candidates and advising on their suitability, and ensuring appropriate succession plans are in place.
 This Committee is currently comprised of three independent non-executive directors and the CEO and other directors attend at the invitation of the Committee Chair.

-The Remuneration and Nomination Committee ('the Committee') establishes, amends and reviews the compensation and equity incentive plans with respect to the Executive Leadership Team ('ELT') and employees of the Group including determining individual elements of the total compensation of the Chief Executive Officer, and other members of the ELT.
+The RNC establishes, amends and reviews the compensation and equity incentive plans with respect to the Executive Leadership Team ('ELT') and employees of the Group including determining individual elements of the total compensation of the Chief Executive Officer, and other members of the ELT.

-The Remuneration and Nomination Committee may seek external advice to determine the appropriate level and structure of the remuneration packages from time to time (refer to the section 'Independent advice' below).
+The RNC may seek external advice to determine the appropriate level and structure of the remuneration packages from time to time (refer to the section 'Independent advice' below).

-A summary of the annual remuneration review process for the Executive Leadership Team is set out below.
+A summary of the annual remuneration review process for the ELT is set out below.